Feature Request #3615

 The values I wrote here are just examples and could be set to any actual value by set developers.
 The main idea here would be that any set that wants to provide a "generic" catenary-powered electrification (as I assume most current sets do) can and should still use "E" for compatibility reasons.
 Only those sets that want to be more granular and differentiate among many different catenary-powered electrification systems should use "D" and "A" first, and subsequently, if they want to go even deeper in detail, "d" and "a".

-#10 Updated by dandan about 7 years ago
+#10 Updated by dandan over 7 years ago

 Thanks Snail.
 It's never too late as long as there is no release ;-) And I am in the middle of making some rather substantial changes to the track set anyway.
 Your suggestions make sense.
 I will definitely use the n instead of 7.
 I'll have to think about the electrification business.
 We currently have mostly DC and very few AC vehicles (except the Shinkansen).
 This will probably change at some point in the future, but whether we really want two different track types for that is not yet decided.
 So many track types already, I think this might be overkill (not to mention the problem of limited slots).